 Even proponents of the California law recognized the possibility of “equal protection” claims and other legal challenges—when Governor Jerry Brown signed the bill into law, he acknowledged that “serious legal concerns” had been raised.
 (See this PubCo post.)
 And many expected a flood of legal challenges to frustrate efforts to implement the bill.
 Nevertheless, California’s businesses appear to have accepted the requirements of the legal mandate—perhaps also feeling the pressure from large asset managers such as BlackRock and State Street—and have not filed suit.

-However, two conservative legal groups did file complaints.
+However, two complaints were filed.
 The first, Crest v.
 Alex Padilla (as amended), filed in California State Court, was framed as a “taxpayer suit” that sought to enjoin Padilla, the California Secretary of State, from expending taxpayer funds and taxpayer-financed resources to enforce or implement the statute, claiming violations of the equal protection provisions of the California constitution.
 (See this PubCo post.)

 In the second case, Meland v.
-Padilla, the plaintiff filed a complaint in the U.S. District Court for the Eastern District of California against a publicly held corporation that is incorporated in Delaware and headquartered in California.
-The case sought a declaratory judgment that the statute was unconstitutional under the 14th Amendment and a permanent injunction preventing implementation and enforcement of the statute.
+Padilla, the plaintiff, a shareholder of a publicly held corporation that is incorporated in Delaware and headquartered in California, filed a complaint in the U.S. District Court for the Eastern District of California seeking a declaratory judgment that the statute was unconstitutional under the 14th Amendment and a permanent injunction preventing implementation and enforcement of the statute.
 At the time the complaint was filed, the company had an all-male board and, the plaintiff asserted in the complaint, was required under the statute “to add a female member by the end of 2019 and two more female board members by the end of 2021 or face fines for failing to comply with the Woman Quota.”

 The complaint alleged that the plaintiff was injured as a shareholder, separate from any injury to the corporation, as he would be prohibited from voting as he desired.
 According to the complaint, “to achieve its goal, the law must impact the behavior of shareholders like Mr. Meland, who are responsible for voting for the members of the board of directors at annual meetings….The Woman Quota imposes a sex-based quota directly on shareholders, and seeks to force shareholders to perpetuate sex-based discrimination….The Woman Quota injures Plaintiff’s right to vote for the candidate of his choice, free from the threat that the corporation will be fined if he votes without regard to sex.”